Lazarius2160/Projet_P5_Trousseau_Camba/README.md

       `roslaunch dji_m100_gazebo simulate.launch`

 ### Testing :
-To test if the hector quadrotor works fine using Gazebo and DJI assistant, try `roslaunch hector_quadrotor_demo outdoor_flight_gazebo.launch`, somertimes, it needs to have the motor enable manually `rosservice call /enable_motors "enable: true` .
+To test if the hector quadrotor works fine using Gazebo and DJI assistant, try `roslaunch hector_quadrotor_demo outdoor_flight_gazebo.launch`, sometimes it needs to have the motor enable manually `rosservice call /enable_motors "enable: true` .
 > The drone needs to be plugged in !

 ## To conclude :